How might we encourage recently discharged veterans to take advantage of the VA services available to them?

-In this collaboration between SVA Products of Design and the Veterans Affairs Experience Office, Manako and her team of classmates explored ways to increase engagement of young, recently discharged women veterans with the services at VA NY Harbor Hospital.
-Using IDEO’s human-centered approach (interviewing users, generating design principles, and producing tangible insights), the team used the research to fuel the design of the final proposal, The Mission Continues.
+In this collaboration between SVA Products of Design and the Veterans Affairs Experience Office, Manako and her team of classmates explored ways to increase engagement of young, recently discharged veterans with the services at the VA.
+Using IDEO’s human-centered approach (interviewing users, generating design principles, and producing tangible insights), the team used the research to fuel the design of the final proposal, Mission Continues.

 The research revealed that the most difficult barrier to engagement is that if one is not aware of the services available to her, she does not even think to find out about her eligibility.
-The team proposed a mentorship program whose goal is to inform the young veterans of these services that they may not be aware of.
+Building on the insights from over 20 first-person interviews with VA staff and veterans, the team identified three opportunity areas:

 The laws restricting governmental institutions, including the VA, to advertise their services made it difficult for the VA to engage with young veterans.
 Partnering with a nongovernmental organization such as Mission Continues enables corporate sponsorship and advertisements.